apgapg/json_table/README.md

 - Supports vertical & horizontal scroll
 - Supports custom columns includes default value, column name, value builder

-### Limitations
-- (Only for Simple Table) The Json array item's must contain the same keys set in every json object.
-- Currently the column header keys are extracted from first json item of json array.
-Hence no required keys that are to be shown must be missing in first json object

 ## TODO
 - [X] Custom header list parameter.
 This will help to show only those keys as mentioned in header list
 - [X] Add support for keys missing in json object